 We work to protect aid delivery from future violence by providing information on the potential risks personnel face while delivering aid.

-We collect information on events affecting aid workers, assets and programmes from open sources and verified reports shared by our partner aid agencies.
-This information is published in monthly, quarterly and special reports.
+We collect information on events affecting aid workers, assets and programmes from open sources and verified reports shared by our 30 partner aid agencies.
+This information is published in special reports to provide unique insights that combine context analysis with aid agency incident data, including on aid workers killed, kidnapped and arrested.